Yaariyan (2014 film)

 Yaariyan is a 2014 Indian Hindi-language romantic comedy drama film directed by Divya Khosla Kumar (in her Hindi directorial debut), and stars Himansh Kohli, Rakul Preet Singh (in her Hindi debut), Nicole Faria (in her film debut) and Evelyn Sharma.
 The film was produced by Bhushan Kumar and Krishan Kumar under the banner of T-Series Super Cassettes Industries.

 The response to the promotional material on YouTube led the distributor to release the film two weeks earlier than initially planned.
 The film was released on 10 January 2014 with a 1200-screen release in India.
 The film received negative reviews from critics but was a box office success, grossing ₹550 million against its ₹100 million budget.
-The film was an unofficial remake of the SS Rajamouli's Telugu film Sye with the rugby aspect replaced with various sports.

 Plot

 Living on a university campus in Gangtok, Sikkim, Lakshya is the son of a martyred army officer who does not appreciate his father's sacrifice for the nation.
 Lakshya, Jiya – a college bombshell, Saloni – a geek, Pardy – a drummer, and Neil – a biker, are five close friends who are exploring the best moments of their lives in college, experiencing different relationships as they lead an aimless life.
 Lakshya and his girlfriend, Jenny, try to kiss in the library but get interrupted by Pardy and caught by the principal.
 Soon, at a function Lakshya and Jenny again try to get intimate with Jiya taking on her role for the function but things go awry when Jiya gets stripped from her saree in her undergarments in front of the audience and Lakshya and Jenny hang from a rope above.
 Jenny then dumps Lakshya.
 They come across a challenge when an Australian businessman buys the college campus and plans to build a casino instead but is ready to lease out the land to the college for 100 years only if they are able to defeat a team of Australian students in a five-round competition.
 The principal chooses the five students to take part in the challenge.

 For the first three rounds they are sent to Australia where Lakshya meets his best friend and cousin Debu.
 He also meets Jannet, an Australian student, who falls in love with him, and when the teams spend time together at the beach, Lakshya and Jannet make out.
 During the first round of a rock concert, the Australian band steals Lakshya and his band's song, and in protest they brutally beat Debu.
 While Debu is rushed to the hospital, Lakshya and the band perform a Hindi song, eventually losing the first round.
 Saloni then wins the second round which is a chess competition.
 Unable to recover from his injuries, Debu succumbs in the hospital.
 Disturbed by his death, Saloni and Neil lose the third round of the bike race, giving Australia a 2–1 lead.